bennysalo/predict-recidivism/data-raw/03_model_grid.md

 Create `model_grid`
 ================
 Benny Salo
-2018-10-03
+2019-02-13

 Here we create the data frame `model_grid`.
-It describes all the models we want to run.
-We will select subsets of this models grid when when training using different algorithms.
+It describes, and helps keep track of, all the models we want to run.
+We will select subsets of this models grid when training using different algorithms.

 We first create a model grid for the main analyses and then a model grid for the analyses with single RITA-factors as predictors.
 We then combine these two to a single grid.